zhoudaxia233/bilibili-analyzer/README.md

 - Upload time (in YYYY-MM-DD HH:MM:SS format)
 - Uploader information

-For user videos, it will show a list of all videos with their basic information.
+For video text content, it will include:
+- Video basic info
+- Uploader details
+- Tags and categories
+- Subtitles (from API, yt-dlp or Whisper)
+- Top comments

 ## Notes

 - Rate limiting may apply
-- Some information might not be available for all videos
+- Some videos require authentication for subtitle access
+- Whisper transcription quality varies depending on audio quality
+- LLM post-processing requires a valid API key and connection